chaserx/vending_machine/README.md

 ## Testing

 Run `bundle exec rspec` to run tests.
+Coverage information will be collected in the `coverage` directory.

 Run `bundle exec rubocop` to lint.